 Your system administrator can increase DECnet security on your system by not creating a generic guest account for remote DECnet connections.
 Without this default user account, remote users must specify a valid user name and password either on the command line or interactively.
 For example, to copy a file from one system to a remote UNIX system without a default user account, you would have to type the following command:

 '''

 $ dcp localfile rem_node/rem_user::/rem_path/file

-Password for rem_node/rem_user:: ?:

 '''